The 2025 AI Automation Playbook for Small Businesses

 4. Week 4: Roll out broadly with training, metrics, and a next candidate selected.

 Ready to launch?
 MadeSimple.ai builds these automations end to end—from data prep and prompt design to governance and rollout.
-Book a strategy session to see how quickly your team can reclaim 20+ hours per week.
+Book a founder review to see how quickly your team can reclaim 20+ hours per week.

 Keep exploring